 Does dressing up your cat enrich his or her life?

 If you want your cat to look festive for Halloween, why not dress her up with a seasonal collar?
-And if you just can’t resist the lure of adorable photos of cats dressed up for Halloween, why not do what I do for Allegra and Ruby, and turn to Photoshop or any of the numerous photo editing apps on your phone?
+And if you just can’t resist the lure of adorable photos of cats dressed up for Halloween, why not do what I did for Allegra and Ruby, and turn to Photoshop or any of the numerous photo editing apps on your phone?

 What do you think?
 Are Halloween costumes for cats okay, or are they a no-no?